scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         it.

 -   10-Jan-2004
-    -   FontForge would crash when asked to use the truetype debugger on fpgm
+    -   websharpstudios would crash when asked to use the truetype debugger on fpgm
-    -   FontForge always coloured the background of debugger windows grey.
+    -   websharpstudios always coloured the background of debugger windows grey.
     -   The Points window did not show any points.
     -   Changed the Points window and the character view to show whether